Profile Picture

 Research Papers

-1. Asymmetric Information and Digital Technology Adoption: Evidence from Senegal (Job Market Paper), Media Coverage: RFI, Draft Coming Soon
+1. Asymmetric Information and Digital Technology Adoption: Evidence from Senegal (Job Market Paper), Media Coverage: RFI, World Bank Blog - Development Impact

 Abstract

-The rise of digital technologies in the workplace can reduce information asymmetry and reshape employer-employee contracts: by making worker actions more observable, these technologies help mitigate moral hazard.
-However, employees may resist adoption if they fear losing informational rent.
-I explore this trade-off through two field experiments—guided by contract theory—where I introduce digital payments to the Senegalese taxi industry in partnership with the country's leading payment company.
-In the first experiment, I randomize access to digital payments for drivers (employees) and, within this group, further randomize the extent to which transactions are observable by taxi owners (employers).
-I find that digital payments reduce drivers' cash-handling costs by about half and serve as effective monitoring tools for taxi owners.
-Digital transaction observability enhances driver effort (+29%) as measured through mystery passengers, induces more salaried contracts (+18%), and increases the duration of the driver-owner relationships (+17%).
-However, 50% of drivers—primarily the least productive and poorest—decline to adopt when transactions are observable.
-The second experiment shows that the adoption rate doubles when drivers are assured that their transactions will not be observable by the owners.
-I develop a theoretical framework and use the experimental variations to structurally estimate the welfare impacts of policy counterfactuals.
-I show that mandating technology adoption may reduce welfare compared to the status quo, while removing payment observability broadens adoption but maintains moral hazard.
-My findings demonstrate that the information embedded in digital technologies can hinder their adoption when individuals within a firm have conflicting incentives for observability, with important implications for both technology adoption and firm growth.
+Digital technologies have the potential to increase firm productivity.
+However, they often come bundled with data observability, which can be a double-edged sword.
+Observability reduces information frictions and can increase efficiency, but some agents may lose their informational rent and thus resist adoption.
+I explore this trade-off between observability and adoption through two field experiments conducted over nearly two years.
+These experiments, guided by contract theory, introduce digital payments to the Senegalese taxi industry in partnership with the country's largest payment company.
+In the first experiment, I randomize access to digital payments for drivers (employees) and transaction observability to taxi owners (employers).
+I find that digital payments reduce drivers' cash-related costs by about half but also serve as effective monitoring tools for taxi owners.
+Transaction observability substantially increases driver effort, contract efficiency, and the duration of owner-driver relationships.
+However, 50% of drivers—primarily the worst-performing and poorest—decline to adopt digital payments when transactions are observable.
+The second experiment shows that the adoption rate doubles when drivers are assured that owners will not be able to observe their transactions.
+I develop a theoretical framework and use the experimental variations to estimate the welfare impacts of policy counterfactuals.
+I show that removing transaction observability would maintain moral hazard problems but broaden adoption and thus increase overall welfare—an approach ultimately implemented by the payment company.
+These findings highlight the crucial role of information embedded in digital technologies, as it magnifies gains for adopting firms but can deter initial adoption.

 2. Nationwide Diffusion of Technology Within Firms’ Social Networks, Media Coverage: Liberation